Mastering the Cultural Formulation Interview in Psychiatry

 1. Introduction to the Framework: Learners receive a refresher on the CFI's 4 core domains: Cultural Definition of the Problem; Causes, Context and Support; Self Coping Skills and Past Help Seeking; and Current Help Seeking and Preferences.

-2. Virtual Patient Conversations: Trainees get to speak in real time with an AI Character.
+2. Virtual Patient Conversations: Learners get to speak in real time with an AI Character.
 By holding down the spacebar to talk (or by typing their messages), learners deploy the CFI questions.
-Simulations feature distinct characters, such as a South Asian Muslim adult male presenting with somatic complaints, and "Dina," a 58-year-old Eastern European woman.
+Simulations feature distinct characters, such as a South Asian Muslim adult male presenting with somatic complaints, and Dina, a 58-year-old Eastern European woman.

 3. Feedback Assessment: At the end of the virtual patient visit, the trainee receives a personal feedback assessment report.